eawag-rdm/eawag-rdm.github.io/dmp/_build/html/_sources/Eawag_SNSF_DMP_Guide.rst.txt

 project will be fully exploited with help from the institutional Technology Transfer Office.
-The aim is to patent the final procedure and then publish the work in a research journal and to publish the supporting data under an open Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+The aim is to patent the final procedure and then publish the work in a research journal and to publish the supporting data under th Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.